What is mycophenolate?

 Regular blood tests aim to pick these problems up early if they occur.
 However, if you develop a sore mouth, mouth ulcers, easy bruising, nosebleeds, bleeding gums, breathlessness, infection or fever tell your doctor straight away.

-- Liver: Mycophenolate can inflame the liver causing a type of hepatitis.
+- Liver: Mycophenolate can inflame the liver.
 Regular blood tests aim to pick this up early if it occurs.

 The dose of mycophenolate may need to be reduced or stopped if problems occur.
 Liver problems may be increased when mycophenolate is combined with the medicines azathioprine (Azahexal, Imuran), leflunomide (Arava), or with heavy alcohol use (see Alcohol).